costavale/BlueCarbon/README.md

 Install the BlueCarbon package (and the vignettes):
 ```
-# You can install BlueCarbon from GitHub
+# You can install the BlueCarbon package from GitHub

 devtools::install_github("valybionda/BlueCarbon", build_vignettes = TRUE)
 ```